Follow these SEO trends for better rankings in 2016

 SEO is a very volatile industry because of the many changes that take place in the Google algorithm within a period.
 The algorithm set in place this month may not be the same the next.
 It is an always evolving algorithm that encourages SEO specialists to stay on their toes and keep abreast with updates.

-As 2015 is now behind us, it has become more important for specialists to look out for trends that can affect search rankings for their keywords in this new year.
+As we pass the years half way point and start to look towards 2017, it has become more important for specialists to look out for trends that can affect search rankings for their keywords in this new year.

 Optimize for Rich Answers